evildmp/vurt/articles/telling-story.rst

 and no doubt you could think of several others too.
 When an interviewer asks a question like *Can you give me an example of taking initiative?* it's not so that they can tick off a box marked "Has taken initiative".
-It's a prompt, for you to reveal qualities (including intiative), vividly and in depth and context.
+It's a prompt, for you to reveal qualities (including initiative), vividly and in depth and context.

 Think of all the episodes that have meant something in your working life.
 When you set them out as